Layomi/FinalExam/README.md

 ## For polyglot: polyglot.faitharowosafe.me

 ### Hi Valentine/Kunrad,
-### You are seeing this beacuse I wasn't able to keep up with the AWS bills but I have done a thing by attacing images I think are important for your reference/review.
-If there is any image I am missing, I can always apply my terraform again and provide the image(s) when requested.
+### You are seeing this beacuse I wasn't able to keep up with the AWS bills and I have attached images I think are important for your reference/review.

-### With all these being written, kindly find attached images with proper descriptions below
+### Kindly find below images

 ![Screenshot (64)](https://user-images.githubusercontent.com/34780490/227645114-8d7d5b41-8a7c-437f-bbf6-fa824f8c95ae.png)